PECOS: Prediction for Enormous and Correlated Output Spaces: Experimental Results

-In Section~\ref{sec:exp-performance}, we focus on the performance of various models and demonstrate that \xtransformer, a realization of \pecos framework with a neural matcher achieves state-of-the-art prediction performance.
-In Section~\ref{sec:exp-infra-cost}, we show that \xrlinear, proposed in Section~\ref{sec:xrlinear}, achieves satisfactory prediction performance while requiring substantially less training time.
+In Section~\ref{sec:exp-performance}, we focus on the performance of various models and demonstrate that \xrtransformer, a realization of \pecos framework with a recursive Transformer matcher, achieves state-of-the-art prediction performance.
+In Section~\ref{sec:exp-infra-cost}, we show that \xrlinear (Section~\ref{sec:xrlinear}), a linear counterpart of \xrtransformer, achieves satisfactory prediction performance while requiring substantially less training time.
 In Section~\ref{sec:exp-realtime}, we demonstrate that the efficiency of the inference procedure for \xrlinear, which allows it to serve real-time requests.
+Finally, in Section~\ref{sec:exp-ablation}, we present the ablation study of \xrlinear to examine the effectiveness of semantic label clustering and model ensembling.